NBA Rumors: Tyronn Lue Could Be Headed For Reunion With LeBron James As Lakers Head Coach

 — LeBron Wire (@LeBron_Wire) March 27, 2019

 Michael Wilbon said on a recent episode of ESPN’s Pardon The Interruption— per Bleacher Report— that Rivers had been warned about LeBron, that he isn’t interested in being coached at this point in his career.
 In Cleveland, James was given wide leeway to push for personnel decisions, reportedly instructing the team in how to build the team around him and what role players to select.
-It is not clear if James have been given the same power in Los Angeles, or if he might have any say in the likely coaching search that will be kicked off later this spring.
+It is not clear if James has been given the same power in Los Angeles, or if he might have any say in the likely coaching search that will be kicked off later this spring.